houseofbrand/Blog/content/myntra-oem/success-stories.md

 # Our Journey with Myntra OEM Brands

-With over two decades of experience in fashion manufacturing and wholesale, SourcingWala has established itself as a trusted OEM partner for several leading Myntra brands.
+With over two decades of experience in fashion manufacturing and wholesale, House of Brands has established itself as a trusted OEM partner for several leading Myntra brands.
 Here's a look at our successful partnerships and the impact we've created.

 ## Featured Brand Collaborations